|

 is an SCA-wide mailing list for members of the Order of the Laurel.
 It

 began Sept.
 1998.
 Once you have been elevated, you may subscribe.
-Currently

-List is meant to serve as a forum for the discussion of any topic by the
+The SCA Laurels' List is meant to serve as a forum for the discussion

-Laurellate *except* discussion of candidates to the Circle.
-There are
+of any topic by the Laurellate *except* discussion of candidates to the

-The easiest way to subscribe is to go to http://lists.ansteorra.org/lists.html
+The easiest way to subscribe is to go to

-and sign up using the automated process.
-The SCA-LAURELS selection is
+http://lists.ansteorra.org/lists.html and sign up using the automated

-if you wish, you may subscribe directly, by sending a message to Majordomo@Ansteorra.ORG
+within Ansteorra."
+Of course, if you wish, you may subscribe directly,

-with the following body message:
+by sending a message to Majordomo@Ansteorra.ORG with the following body

 subscribe SCA-LAURELS your_email@address.com